mviereck/microscopy-tools/README.md

  - viewnior

 ## MacroFusion
 GUI for enfuse.
-See https://github.com/mviereck/macrofusion
+Fork with some bug fixes: https://github.com/mviereck/macrofusion

 ## camcfg
 `dialog` frontend for `gphoto2` camera configuration.
 Reads possible configurations of a camera and provides a dialog in terminal to choose desired settings.
+Beta stage, already useable.
  - `camcfg` shows all available configurations.
  - `camcfg ENTRY` shows configuration of entry ENTRY.
 Example: `camcfg iso`